tylim88/FirelordJSDoc/docs/highlights/set.md

 Needless to say, 2 states easier to deal with than 3 states.

-Keep in mind that with merge and merge fields options on, all members become partial, this also introducing 3 filter states.
+Keep in mind that with merge and merge fields options on, all members become partial, this also creates 3 filter states.

+Practically speaking we cannot avoid ternary filter states 100%, because a no sql database add and remove fields from time to time.

 ## Stop Unknown Member 🕊️